Economy of Cambodia: Challenges for industrial development

 Although Cambodia exports mainly garments and products from agriculture and fisheries, it is striving to diversify the economy.
 There is some evidence of expansion in value-added exports from a low starting point, largely thanks to the manufacture of electrical goods and telecommunications by foreign multinationals implanted in the country.
 Between 2008 and 2013, high-tech exports climbed from just US$3.8million to US$76.5 million.

-It will be challenging for Cambodia to enhance the technological capacity of the many small and medium-sized enterprises (SMEs) active in agriculture, engineering and the natural sciences.
-Whereas the large foreign firms in Cambodia that are the main source of value-added exports tend to specialize in electrical machinery and telecommunications, the principal task for science and technology policy will be to facilitate spillovers in terms of skills and innovation capability from these large operators towards smaller firms and across other sectors.
+There are difficulties for Cambodia to enhance the technological capacity of the many small and medium-sized enterprises (SMEs) active in agriculture, engineering and the natural sciences.
+Whereas the large foreign firms in Cambodia that are the main source of value-added exports tend to specialize in electrical machinery and telecommunications, for firms of smaller size and across other sectors, skills and innovation spillovers from large operators may need to be facilitated by science and technology policy.

 There is little evidence that the Law on Patents, Utility Model Certificates and Industrial Designs (2006) has been of practical use, thus far, to any but the larger foreign firms operating in Cambodia.
 By 2012, 27 patent applications had been filed, all by foreigners.
 Of the 42 applications for industrial design received up to 2012, 40 had been filed by foreigners.
 Nevertheless, the law has no doubt encouraged foreign firms to introduce technological improvements to their on-shore production systems, which can only be beneficial.